earronlwalker/SeniorProjectPortfolio/Movie Database (Senior Project Webiste)/ReadMe.txt

 Movie Database
-	This project connects to an IMDB API enabling the user to search for movies and get information on them from the IMDB server, as well as see the the top 250 of all time and the current most popular.
+	This project connects to an IMDB API enabling the user to search for movies and get information on them from the IMDB server, as well as see the the top 250 movies of all time and the current most popular.

 Requirements
-	In order to run the program, you have Python installed with the following ( install through Python using pip followed by the name( ie: pip install alembic)): alembic==1.5.8
+	In order to run the program, you have Python installed with the following ( Install through Python using pip followed by the name( ie: pip install alembic)): alembic==1.5.8
 		click==7.1.2
 		Flask==1.1.2